perspectmc/pmb-dotnet8/# PMB Repository Folder Structure.md

 ---

 This structure will evolve over time but is intended to remain modular, clear, and aligned with .NET best practices.

+---
+## Optional Enhancements for Future

+- `.editorconfig` – Use to enforce consistent code formatting across team members and IDEs.
+- `CONTRIBUTING.md` – Add to help onboard new collaborators and document development workflows.
+- `.aidocs/` – Reserve for AI-generated or AI-assisted documentation and planning support.